-#1: 50% of the allocation will be aligned with the environmental and/or social characteristics promoted by the Sub-Fund.
+#1: Minimum 50% of the total investments will be aligned with the environmental and/or social characteristics promoted by the Sub-Fund.

-#2: 50% of the total investments are set aside for cash positions, money market instruments and potential derivatives and other eligible assets which do not incorporate any environmental or social characteristic.
+#2: Maximum 50% of the total investments are set aside for cash positions, money market instruments and potential derivatives and other eligible assets which do not incorporate any environmental or social characteristic.